sam-whitley/autoscripts/README.md

 # Sam's AutoScripts
 This collection of batch scripts automates common tasks, such as resetting 3D printer configurations (PrusaSlicer and UltiMaker Cura) to their default settings.
-More to come!

-## 🚀 Features
+## 🚀 Upcoming Features
-- WIP
+- **Automate tasks using Windows Task Scheduler (WIP)**
+  - E.g., trigger a task every day at 20:00 to delete unnecessary PrusaSlicer user presets.

 ## 🛠️ Getting Started
 To run Sam's AutoScripts, follow the steps below: